porsche-design-system/porsche-design-system/docs/dependencies.md

 ## Playwright

 Playwright Update is currently fixed to 1.41.2.
-If one wants to update it, it must be updated in the docker container aswell (Dockerfile-playwright plus workflow "Build and Push Docker Image"), affecting all running workflows even outside the changed branch so this must be aligned with the other developers.
+If one wants to update it, it must be updated in the docker container aswell (Dockerfile plus workflow "Build and Push Docker Image"), affecting all running workflows even outside the changed branch so this must be aligned with the other developers.

 ## Vue